 Methods

 Initial observations of photoluminescence were documented on recently deceased puffins in late May 2010 on Machias Seal Island in the Bay of Fundy, Canada (44°30'08.3"N 67°06'04.5"W) and in early May 2016 on North Haven, Skomer Island, UK (51°44'08.8"N 5°17'47.0"W).
 Although unsexed, bill morphology (Harris 2014) indicated that the UK puffin was a second-year bird and the Canadian bird was an adult.
 The presence of ornamental fluorescence in the Canadian puffin was measured while fresh, while the UK bird was housed in a freezer maintained at -80ºC.
 No obvious signs of injury or known cause of death for either bird.
-Both puffins were photographed under a black light torch (Fig. 1) document the presence and location of emission.
+Both puffins photographed under a black light torch (Fig. 1) document the presence and location of emission.
 The Canadian and UK puffin samples were illuminated by a MiniMAX UV-5NF (lambda max = 365nm; Spectroline, USA) and a Vansky 3w 12-LED (lambda max = 395 nm; Shenzhen Wansikai Network Technology Co., Ltd, Guangdong, China) black light, respectively.

 Then, on XXXXXX we quantified emission spectra of three live puffins on Petit Manan, Maine (44°22′3.29″ N, 67°51′51.7″ W), USA.
 We used a high power UV torch (lambda max = 375) mounted with a UV bandpass filter (peak transmission = 380nm), which removed XX% of the excitation energy from the visible range (Figure 2a).
 We then used a field portable spectrometer (Jaz, Ocean Optics) mounted with a XXX µm slit and custom XXX µm fibre optic cables, in a dark room.
 Integration time was set at XX to maximize signal the signal to noise ratio.
 Excitation spectra were quantified both by examining the intensity (counts) against a non-fluorescent white standard (WS-SL-1) and by measuring absolute irradiance (Figure 2a).
 Because emission spectra were relatively weak, we measured against the cere which was the largest fluorescent surface on the live puffins we measured.
 The UV-torch was held approximately ~2cm from the cere (~45° relative to the cere), while the fibre was held approximately ~2mm from the cere (~90° relative to the cere).
 All emission spectra were normalized in arbitrary units (au.) and we report the wavelength at maximum emission, the full width at half maximum (fwhm).
 In order to protect the eyes of live puffins measured for this study, we developed a specially shaped opaque eye-shield (or ‘sunglasses’) made from felt and waterproof neoprene, which were held in place around the head of the puffins secured over the nasal saddle (IMAGES?).